Internal Communications Resources + Freelance Writer Resources

 Staffbase manages a global Slack community for internal and corporate communications professionals, enabling them to network and learn from one another.
 I've met many wonderful and talented people in this community and received excellent advice from leaders worldwide.
 You can often find me in the #ask-a-question channel!

 Founded by Chuck Gose and Kristin Hancock, ICology is a paid community for internal communications professionals seeking connection, inspiration, and support.
-ICology is a name that has come up repeatedly in conversations with communicators, so while I haven't had any direct experience participating in the community, I do not doubt that it's a space worth exploring (especially if you have a corporate budget to spend on professional development!)
+ICology has come up repeatedly in conversations with communicators, so while I haven't had any direct experience in the community, I don't doubt it's a space worth exploring (especially if you have a corporate budget for professional development!).

 Founded by Mike Klein, a Communication Strategist and Consultant, #WeLeadComms celebrates communications leaders and professionals across geographies, career levels, and disciplines on LinkedIn.